Bilalyyy/VaporRateLimiter/README.md

 - Limits the number of login attempts per IP and email
 - Gentle with legitimate users who make mistakes, relentless with attackers
-- Exponential penalty increases after each set of 5 consecutive failed attempts (60, 120, 240, 480... seconds)
+- Exponential penalty increases after each set of consecutive failed attempts (customizable base time frame)
 - Effectively protects against brute-force attacks, even when facing advanced techniques such as massive, concurrent (parallel) request attempts.
 - Logs all suspicious activities and lockouts
 - Easy integration into any existing Vapor project